-Disc golfers’ passion for doubles and other team matchups has been clear to us at UDisc for quite a while.
+Disc golfers’ passion for doubles and other team matchups was clear to us at UDisc for quite a while.
 Giving players the ability to create scorecards with teams was one of the most-requested additions to the app for years.

-Just last week, that update arrived, and it’s already been utilized thousands of times.
+Now, it's here.
 You’ll see the “Teams” option any time you create a scorecard with multiple people.
-To learn more, read all about how to use this new tool in our Support article about it.
+To learn more, read all about how to use this tool in our Support article about it.

 Picking Disc Golf Doubles Teams

 At Disc Golf Doubles Leagues

 At a doubles league that isn’t bring-your-own partner, there’s no set way of picking teams.

 Playing cards are one possibility, with players who draw matching colors and numbers/face cards teaming up (e.g., spade King and club King would be teammates).
 There could also be a digital team generator, an organizer blindly drawing players’ minis from a box or bag, or any number of other options.